marcmoonen/marcmoonen.github.io/index.md

 I coordinated the formal registration of EURASIP as a non-profit organization (under Belgian law) and drafted its inaugural Bylaws (2006).
 As Director of Publications (2005-2006), I drove the transition of selected EURASIP journals to Open Access and oversaw the launch of new Open Access journals.\
 For eight years (first term 2013-2017, second term 2017-2021), I was Head of Division of STADIUS Center for Dynamical Systems, Signal Processing, and Data Analytics, a KU Leuven research division with 10+ professors and over 150 PhD- and postdoctoral researchers.

-### Volunteer service
-I held the role of Chair of the EURASIP Fellow Selection Committee (2018-2021) and Chair of the SPS Benelux Chapter (1998-2002).
-I was a member of the SPS Awards Board (2008-2010), the SPS Fellow Reference Committee (2014-2016), the SPS Nominations and Appointments Committee (2024), and the SPS Technical Committee on Signal Processing for Communications (first term 2005-2007, second term 2008-2010).
-I was a member of the ICASSP-2008 Organizing Committee, the EUSIPCO-2010 Organizing Committee (Tutorials Chair), and the EUSIPCO-2015 Organizing Committee (Awards Chair).\
-My editorial leadership roles include Editor-in-Chief for the EURASIP Journal on Advances in Signal Processing (2003-2005) and area editor for ‘Feature Articles’ for the IEEE Signal Processing Magazine (2012-2014).
-I was a member of the editorial board of the IEEE Transactions on Circuits and Systems-II (2002-2003), EURASIP Journal on Advances in Signal Processing (2001-2003), IEEE Signal Processing Magazine (2003-2005), EURASIP Journal on Wireless Communications and Networking (2003-2011), and Elsevier Signal Processing (2007-2011).

 ### Academic record
 I have been a Full Professor at KU Leuven, Belgium, since 2004.
 I obtained a PhD degree from KU Leuven in 1990, and have been a PhD and postdoctoral visiting researcher at the University of Stanford, University of Minnesota, and Delft University of Technology, and a visiting professor at ALaRI, University of Lugano.
 I am a Fellow of the IEEE (2007), Fellow of EURASIP (2018), recipient of the EURASIP Meritorious Service Award (2020) and the IEEE SPS Claude Shannon-Harry Nyquist Technical Achievement Award (2024), and co-recipient of the EU/CELTIC Excellence Award (for EU/CELTIC Project ‘BANITS’, 2008), as well as 10 journal/conference best paper awards.\